 - Other maintenance costs such as building repairs, property management fees, administrative costs, local permits, property taxes and insurance.

-Keep in mind CAM charges can apply in non-triple net lease agreements and they can be very complicated in these instances.
-There are also many indirect costs associated with CAM charges so make sure to ask your property manager for a detailed summary of the exact expenses included in your commercial real estate lease agreement.
+Keep in mind, CAM charges can apply in non-triple net lease agreements and they can be very complicated in these instances.
+There are also many indirect costs associated with CAM charges so make sure to ask your landlord for a detailed summary of the exact expenses included in your commercial real estate lease agreement.